-Results from a typical performance analysis experiment appear in Figure 9, page 22, the main Performance Analyzer window, and Figure 10, page 23, which shows a subset of the graphs in the Usage Views (Graphs) window.
+Results from a typical performance analysis experiment appear in Figure 8, page 21, the main Performance Analyzer window, and Figure 9, page 22, which shows a subset of the graphs in the Usage Views (Graphs) window.
 From the graphs, you should be able to determine where execution phases occur so that you can set traps between them to sample performance data and events at specified times and events during the experiment.

+Figure 8.
+Performance Analyzer Main View

 Figure 9.
-Performance Analyzer Main View

-Figure 10.
 Usage View (Graphs) Window: Lower Graphs

-4. Setting traps to sample data between execution phases isolates the data to be analyzed on a phase-by-phase basis.
-To set a sample trap, select Sample,

-Sample at Function Entry, or Sample at Function Exit from the Set Trap submenu in the Traps menu in the Debugger Main View or through the Traps Manager window.

-5. Select your next experiment from the Task menu in the Performance Pane and run it by clicking the Run button in Main View.

-At this point you need to form a hypothesis about the source of the performance problem and select an appropriate task from the Select Task menu (see Figure 8, page 20) for your next experiment.

-6. When the results of the second experiment are returned to you, you can analyze the results by using the Main View, any of its views, or Source View with performance data annotations displayed.
+- 4. Setting traps to sample data between execution phases isolates the data to be analyzed on a phase-by-phase basis.
+To set a sample trap, select Sample, Sample at Function Entry, or Sample at Function Exit from the Set Trap submenu in the Traps menu in the Debugger Main View or through the Traps Manager window. - 5.
+Select your next experiment from the Task menu in the Performance Pane and run it by clicking the Run button in Main View. - At this point you need to form a hypothesis about the source of the performance problem and select an appropriate task from the Select Task menu for your next experiment. - 6.
+When the results of the second experiment are returned to you, you can analyze the results by using the Main View, any of its views, or Source View with performance data annotations displayed.

-A typical Performance Analyzer error view, Malloc Error View, is shown in Figure 11, page 24.

-Alloc Error View: <test0000: executable="" mallocbug_cv="" th="" threa<="">•</test0000:> • malloc identification area, for identifying the malloc selected in the list below and -- showing the number of errors Admin Config Selected error: 1 out of a total of 1 error type.
-Total errors: 99 of 1 distinct type. [ree() of already freed area, or address outside of heap, 99 occurrence Help malloc list area, for displaying all the malloc errors and allowing you to select them to view the call stack V Call stack area, for viewing the call stack corresponding to the selected malloc error foo () [" /usr/demos/WorkShop/mallocbug/mallocbug.c " : 7 , 0x00400a9 main () [" /usr/demos/WorkShop/mallocbug/mallocbug.c " : 15 , 0x00400 start () [" crt1text.s " : 133 , 0x004009cc]

-The Performance Analyzer provides results in the windows listed in Table 4, page 25.
+The Performance Analyzer provides results in the windows listed in Table 4.